About

 ✈️ UAVs

-During 2019 I joined the Academic Aviation Club - a student club from my university, dedicated to developing autonomous airplanes and drones.
+From 2019 to 2023 I was a member of the Academic Aviation Club - a student club from my university, dedicated to developing autonomous airplanes and drones.
 I've got the know-how to develop on top of ArduPilot-based flight controllers, designing systems aimed both for fully autonomous operation and for human-aircraft(s) cooperation.

 I've attended SAE Aero Design 2020 and my team has placed second in the Advance cathegory.